 *This sermon was preached at Augustana Chapel at the Lutheran School of Theology at Chicago, 6 December 2017, and it was featured on the We Talk.
 We Listen.
 Conversations about Diversity.
-This is the last post in this series of stand-alone essays.
-In 2020, I will be posting short excerpts of a work-in-progress on the theology,…
+Grace and peace to you, brothers and sisters in Christ, siblings in Spirit, children of God.
+Advent has begun.
+Alleluia!
+The semester is…

 Resistance Gardens and Critical Pedagogy